marizala/marizala/README.md

 ### Hi, Michael here 👋

-- 🧑🏽‍💻 I'm QA Automation Engineer based in Melbourne, Australia 🇦🇺 (born and raised in The Philippines 🇵🇭).
-I make a living by snatching bugs before they bite, safeguarding your software experience, one line at a time.
+- 🧑🏽‍💻 I'm QA Engineer based in Melbourne, Australia 🇦🇺 (born and raised in The Philippines 🇵🇭).

-- 🌱 I’m currently working on expanding my mobile automation knowledge using Maestro.
+- 🌱 I’m working on expanding my mobile automation knowledge using Appium with Java.
+In the past, I have also worked with Maestro.

 - 🔭 I’m looking to learn more about Playwright and TypeScript.

 - 💬 Ask me about software testing, automation testing or anything QA.

-- ⚡ Fun fact: I started my career in software testing during my internship, unaware of its distinct role at the time.
-It was eye-opening as I thought, all along my uni days, that the only pathway is to become a software developer.
-I got to see firsthand how software actually gets made, and how crucial testing and quality assurance are in the whole process.
-Here I am, since 2014, still embracing the thrilling chaos of QA.
+- ⚡ Fun fact: I fell into software testing during my internship, not really knowing what it was—I just assumed the only real path in tech was becoming a software developer.
+But that experience completely changed my perspective.
+I got to see firsthand how software actually gets built and how crucial testing and quality assurance are in the whole process.
+Since then, I’ve been all in.
+Been doing this since 2014, and I’m still embracing the thrilling chaos of QA!

 ### Let's connect
 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:michaelangelo.arizala@gmail.com)
 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/marizala/)